fmtn/a/README.md

                          -1.<ext> will be added to the file.
 BytesMessage will be written as-is, TextMessage will be written in UTF-8
- -p,--put <arg>          Put a message.
+ -P,--pass <arg>         Password to connect to broker -p,--put <arg>          Put a message.
 Specify data. if starts with @, a
                          file is assumed and loaded -r,--reply-to <arg>     Set reply to destination, i.e. queue:reply -s,--selector <arg>     Browse or get with selector -t,--type <arg>         Message type to put, [bytes, text] - defaults to text
- -w,--wait <arg>         Time to wait on get operation.
+ -U,--user <arg>         Username to connect to broker -w,--wait <arg>         Time to wait on get operation.
 Default 50.
 0
                          equals infinity